Brian Anderson Player Props: Brewers vs. Cardinals

-On Friday, Brian Anderson (on the back of going 1-for-3) and the Milwaukee Brewers face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 8:10 PM ET.
+On Saturday, Brian Anderson (on the back of going 1-for-2) and the Milwaukee Brewers face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Mets.
+He had a one-hit performance in his most recent game (1-for-2) against the Cardinals.

 Brian Anderson Game Info & Props vs. the Cardinals